quorumcontrol/tupelo-docs/docs/whitepaper.md

 In the event that ⅓ of voting stake goes offline (e.g. due to crash, network partition, DDoS attack) it will be impossible for the remaining Signers to reach consensus on any block proposal.

-This situation can be addressed in most cases using a Casper-like “inactivity leak” that slowly drains the deposits of Signers that do not sign valid `COMMIT`S. This results in the deposits of online honest Signers gaining a larger relative share of voting power so that they are able to continue to notarize transactions.
+This situation can be addressed in most cases using a Casper-like “inactivity leak” that slowly drains the deposits of Signers that do not sign valid `COMMIT` messages.
+This results in the deposits of online honest Signers gaining a larger relative share of voting power so that they are able to continue to notarize transactions.

-We implement this by subtracting a fixed percentage (i.e. PENALTY_RATE) of their total deposit for each offense.
-A higher PENALTY_RATE provides a greater capability to recover from crashes etc. but with the downside of disincentivizing would-be Signers who do not wish to incur these penalties.
+We implement this by subtracting a fixed percentage (i.e. `PENALTY_RATE`) of their total deposit for each offense.
+A higher `PENALTY_RATE` provides a greater capability to recover from crashes etc. but with the downside of disincentivizing would-be Signers who do not wish to incur these penalties.

 #### Agreement on Signer Balances